 The Maine Constitution says that property shall be assessed at its "just value."
 The courts have interpreted "just value" to mean fair market value or in other words "what the property is worth."
 A property’s worth is commonly looked at as "what a willing buyer would pay a willing seller" for a particular piece of property.
 For more information visit our helpful online section on how property is appraised.

 To implement the constitutional requirement that real estate be assessed at its "just value," and in recognition of the tremendous difficulty and costs to a municipality to maintain a "just value" assessment, the Maine Legislature enacted assessing standards that municipalities must meet.
 One standard is that the total local valuation of taxable property should not fall below 70% of fair market value.
 Another standard is that the quality ratings of assessments not exceed 20 (which basically mean that the difference in valuation between similar properties should never be greater than 20%).

 Revaluations are commonly undertaken every 10 years or when a community falls below assessing standards set by Maine law.
 During a revaluation, all property in the municipality is reviewed and assessments are adjusted to their fair market value.
 A revaluation project for Portland was conducted over 2019-2020 and implemented in 2021.
-New values will take effect for the 4/1/2020 assessment date and will be reflected in the tax bills issued for FY21, mailed in August 2020.
+New values will take effect for the 4/1/2021 assessment date and will be reflected in the tax bills issued for FY22, mailed in the fall of 2021.